lacanoid/pgddl/README.md

 but rather a separate `pg_dump` program.
 It is an external tool to the server and therefore requires shell access or local installation to be of use.

-PostgreSQL however already provides a number of helper functions which already greatly help with reconstructing DDL and are of course used by this extension.
+PostgreSQL however already provides a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.
 PostgreSQL also has sophisticated query capabilities, such as common table expressions and window functions which make this project possible by using only SQL.